cpanel/elevate/docs-website-src/content/blockers.md

 ## Major blockers

 The following installation or configuration states will **block** the cPanel ELevate script.
-These blockers appear when the ELevate script **cannot** guarantee a successful upgrade.
+The ELevate script **cannot** guarantee a successful upgrade if these blockers are present.

 ### Disk space